Updated: Jul 25

 Chronic TMAO elevation has been associated with cardiovascular disease in another research (not correlated – which means TMAO does not cause heart disease but people with heart disease often have increased levels of TMAO in the blood compared to people without).
 People with long-term TMAO elevation are at increased risk of dying from all causes (all-cause mortality).
 This risk is strongly dose-dependent meaning the higher the levels the higher the risk.

 In a meta-analysis of 15,662 patient data (Giacamo Schiattarella, et al. 2017).
 It was found that the relative risk of all causes of mortality was increased by 7.6% for every 10nmol/L serum TMAO (in-blood).
-In a simple language it means, the higher TMAO levels you have the higher the odds of dying prematurely.
+In a simple language, it means, that the higher TMAO levels people have the higher the odds of dying prematurely regardless of whether they have chronic kidney disease or not although patients with a degree of CKD are at a higher risk.

 But the question is: